Introduction

 WARNING

-The software is in the alpha stage and under active development.
+The software should be considered an Alpha feature-complete.
+It is under active development.

 Stack used: MySQL, Nginx, Laravel, Vue, Pinia, Vue-Router, Vuetify, Vuelidate.